What is Wicketz?

 Wicketz is a free community cricket programme initially targeting young people aged 8-16, living in deprived communities.
 By establishing sustainable community cricket hubs, we provide year-round weekly cricket sessions with a focus on developing crucial life skills, creating stronger communities and enabling brighter futures for those taking part.
 We look to;

 Increase community cohesion

-In 2017, we delivered over 550 weekly coaching sessions in 10 locations around the UK, and nearly 600 young people were regular participants.
-The programme has expanded this year with new projects launching in Bradford/Leeds, Glasgow, Manchester and Plymouth.
-In addition to these new projects, the Lord's Taverners deliver the programme in Birmingham, Bristol, Hartlepool, Leicester, London, Luton, Nottingham and Sussex.
+We run weekly coaching sessions in 19 locations around the UK.
+The programme has expanded this year with new projects launching in Hull, Southampton and South Wales.
+In addition to these new projects, the Lord's Taverners deliver the programme in the areas highlighted on the map below.

 For more details about the programme please contact Dan Wilson on 0203 889 7516, or via email.